Read School, Drax: Combined Cadet Force (CCF)

-The school has Army and RAF cadet sections and pupils in Years 8, 9 and 10 are members of one or the other.
+The school has Army and RAF cadet sections and pupils in Years 8, 9 and 10 are members of one or the other, though membership can be continue through year 11, AS and A. The CCF is currently headed by Dr W Gordon, who stepped up in late September.
 Although providing a taste of military life, the primary aim of the CCF is to promote and develop powers of leadership "by means of training to promote the qualities of responsibility, self reliance, resourcefulness, endurance and perseverance" and to this end provides access to a broad range of activities and experience including rock-climbing, campcraft, hill-walking, map reading, first aid, orienteering, shooting, and flying.

 In 2010, the school was involved in the 150th anniversary celebrations of the formation of the cadet movement, and was the first school in the north of England to display a banner presented by the Queen in her capacity as Captain General of the CCF.
 A contingent from the school attended a parade at Buckingham Palace.